Chrismettal/ESP-Hiro/README.md

 # Tools used

-The schematic, PCB and screenshot renders were done in __[KiCAD](https://kicad.org/)__, specifically using the nightly build `5.99.0-10216-g675444a646`.
-The whole KiCAD project, all design files and manufacturing outputs are found under the KiCAD folder, including the schematic etc.
+The schematic, PCB and screenshot renders were done in __[KiCAD](https://kicad.org/)__ 5.99 nightly builds.
+The whole KiCAD project, all design files and manufacturing outputs are found under the `PCB` folder, including the schematic etc.

 All the 3d printable files are done in __[FreeCAD](https://www.freecadweb.org/)__ 0.20 dev versions.
-Find all 3d printable files in the FreeCAD folder as well as on __[Prusaprinters.org](https://www.prusaprinters.org/social/13425-chrismettal/prints)__.
+Find all 3d printable files in the `3DPrinting` folder as well as on __[Prusaprinters.org](https://www.prusaprinters.org/social/13425-chrismettal/prints)__.

 Models are printed on __[Prusa](https://www.prusa3d.com/)__ MK3s printers and sliced with Prusaslicer.